intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/inference-flink-tutorial.md

 - ##### Start and stop Flink

-You may start a flink cluster if there is no runing one.
-Go to the location where you installed Flink :
+You may start a flink cluster if there is no running one.
+Go to the location where you installed fink :

 ```
 ./bin/start-cluster.sh
 ```

-Check the Dispatcher's web frontend at http://localhost:8081 and make sure everything is up and running.
+Check the Dispatcher's web frontend at [http://localhost:8081](http://localhost:8081/) and make sure everything is up and running.
 To stop Flink when you're done type:

 ```
 ./bin/stop-cluster.sh